SSMV01/ccmd/README.md

 ## CCMD
 ### customcmd

-### Note: This program has not been tested completely.
+### Note: This program is under development and has not been tested completely.

 ## Requirements